 The woodworking experts from Illinois' Corn Belt Carving Club reminded craftsmen to be careful with these chemicals.
 They should always be used in very well-ventilated areas to limit inhalation or incapacitation.
 Similarly, everything used in conjunction with the chemical – rags, brushes, bags – should be cleaned to avoid secondary contamination.
 Follow the product's directions for use and cleaning.
 These chemicals can cause a loss of consciousness, which is a sign of serious injury, and cause even further harm from a fall.
 So let people know when you are using this type of chemical.
 That way he or she will notice if you're gone for too long and can provide you with aid.

 Don't Try To Be Tough

 Many young industrial workers can try to be tougher than the situation needs and end up hurting themselves.
 Whether it's lifting an item, kneeling on concrete or wearing woodshop shoes without adequate support, a worker can cause serious damage to his or her own body.
 These injuries are less obvious than others, because poor lifting form doesn't seem as dangerous as a table saw, but over time it can incapacitate at the same level.

 Wood shop safety experts recommend knee pads for jobs where you'll be kneeling, heavy aprons to protect from abrasions and lacerations, and any other safety equipment that can protect your body from harm.
 Proper lifting requires woodworkers to keep their feet shoulder-width apart, bend at the knees, lift with the legs and go slowly.
 A good grip of the item being lifted is also critical, Work Safe British Columbia explained.

 Use Caution With Hand Tools

-If you adhere to the safety guidelines of your shop, follow the warning labels and instructions on tools and other product, and keep these tips in mind, you will be on track to minimize your chance of injury.
+If you adhere to the general woodshop safety rules,, follow the warning labels and instructions on tools and other product, and keep these tips in mind, you will be on track to minimize your chance of injury.